Mountain Trails in the Summer

 The summer trail season typically begins in May and runs through October.
 With trails ranging in elevation from roughly 7000’ to 10000’, trail users should be prepared for all types of weather & trail conditions throughout the season.
 This trail system offers non-motorized recreational opportunities for hikers, mountain bikers and equestrian users of all ability levels.
 It also provides a spectacular venue for nationally recognized events such as the Mid-Mountain Marathon and the Park City Point 2 Point mountain bike race.
 In 2008, International Mountain Biking Association held their World Summit in Park City and recognized both the Mid-Mountain and Flying Dog trails as IMBA epics.
 Size, variety and accessibility make the Summit County trail system one of the best in the country.

-2013 Summer Maps > (Available July 4th) Printed copies of the Park City trail map are available at the Chamber Visitor’s Center, Museum on Main Street, White Pine Touring, JANS Mountain Outfitters, Cole Sport, ZB Sports, Pearl Izumi, Silver Star & Ski, Sports Authority, Dolly’s Bookstore and a variety of other locations.
+2014 Summer Maps > (Available Late June) Printed copies of the Park City trail map are available at the Chamber Visitor’s Center, Museum on Main Street, White Pine Touring, JANS Mountain Outfitters, Cole Sport, ZB Sports, Pearl Izumi, Silver Star & Ski, Sports Authority, Dolly’s Bookstore and a variety of other locations.
 Individuals are welcome to pick up a copy at any of those locations for a $5 Donation.

 Round Valley (PDF Map Download)

 Just northeast of Old Town lies nearly 700 acres of preserved open space known as Round Valley.
 This sage and scrub oak covered, high desert terrain serves up over 30 miles of trail, including soft-surface double track and single track, for all ability levels.
 Hovering around the 7000’mark, Round Valley is usually the most reliable spot for early spring and late fall biking, hiking and trail running.